Many or all companies we feature compensate us. Compensation and editorial

 While Nada doesn’t dictate how you maintain your home, they are a co-investor.
 So if your property falls into disrepair and loses value, that could reduce your eventual payout (and theirs).
 Keeping the home in good shape protects both parties’ interests.

-Pros and cons of a Nada HEI
+Pros and cons of a Nada HEA

 Pros